TheSpaceDevs/Tutorials/tutorials/SNAPI_v4_migration/README.md

 # Migrating to SNAPI v4

 With the release of SNAPI v4 a couple of changes are necessary.
 Although not many or big changes, it's nice to know what to do when you're planning to move from v3 to v4.
+This is not a complete list of changes, but it should help you get started.

 ## Response